Team4169/Swerve2026/README.md

-# 2025
+# 2026
-Warrior Robotics code for 2025 FRC season
+Warrior Robotics code for 2026 FRC season, forked from Swerve2025